The 20 Best Congenital Aplastic Anemia Doctors Near Me in Oregon, US

 English

-Kim-hien Dao is a Hematologist in Salem, Oregon.
+Kim-hien Dao is an Internal Medicine provider in Salem, Oregon.
 Dr. Dao is rated as an Experienced provider by MediFind in the treatment of Congenital Aplastic Anemia.
-Her top areas of expertise are Chronic Myelomonocytic Leukemia (CMML), Myelodysplastic Syndrome (MDS), Philadelphia-Negative Chronic Myeloid Leukemia, Myeloproliferative Neoplasms (MPN), and Bone Marrow Aspiration.
-Dr. Dao is currently accepting new patients.
+Her top areas of expertise are Chronic Myelomonocytic Leukemia (CMML), Philadelphia-Negative Chronic Myeloid Leukemia, Myelodysplastic Syndrome (MDS), Myeloproliferative Neoplasms (MPN), and Bone Marrow Aspiration.

 Experienced in Congenital Aplastic Anemia